FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-04-version-number-and-naming-scheme.md

 For Maven this would be the equivalent of introducing a new dependency with the name `jaybird-<name>`.

-If the jar file is a different aspect of the jar (eg sources or javadoc), then the scheme is:
+If the jar file is a different aspect of the jar (e.g. sources or javadoc), then the scheme is:

     jaybird-<version>-<aspect>